intuition-dev/mbMobile/B&M/slides/3_payoff-demo_pwa_router_app_store/aMORE.md

 Much cheaper to do hybrid cross platform.
 You can't have one IOS developer, you need 2 for back up, and same for Android.
 With cross platform development, you just removed 4 FTE.

+* Application logic is client side
+Above line will hit you later.